 The Faculty Athletics Representative should ensure, either directly or indirectly, that student-athletes meet all NCAA, conference and institutional requirements for eligibility for practice, financial aid and intercollegiate competition.
 This should include both initial and continuing academic eligibility requirements for both freshmen and transfer student-athletes.
 These certifications should be performed by the Faculty Athletics Representative, performed under the direction of the Faculty Athletics Representative or, at a minimum, periodically reviewed and audited by the Faculty Athletics Representative.
-Academic eligibility certifications should be performed by persons outside of the athletics department.
+Academic eligibility certifications should be performed by performed by performed by performed by performed.